 Print changes only

 Changes Only Reports provide a document containing only those pages that have been changed.
-Microsoft Word does not have a 'print pages with changes only’ option.
+Microsoft Word does not have 'print pages with changes only’ option.

 Cannot compare image-based documents